Chicken Puttanesca Recipe

 • Return the chicken to the pan and spoon over the sauce.
 Allow it to cook for a bit more into the sauce, until hot.

-• Garnish with freshly chopped parsley and enjoy.
-Serve with warm crusty bread.
+• Garnish with Fresh parsley (chopped) and enjoy.
+Serve with warm Crusty bread.

 Video